 5. Disclosure to Third Party Providers

 5.1.
-In order to manage your stay at Sea Raes and to provide products and services to you we may disclose your Personal Information to:
+In order to manage your stay or experience on Sea Raes and to provide products and services to you we may disclose your Personal Information to:

 (a) our related bodies corporate, business partners, sponsors, service providers, third party contractors, agents and suppliers;